Relativistic Cooper pairing in the microscopic limit of chiral random matrix theory

-In this paper we construct a new RMT that describes dynamical locking of color and flavor symmetries \footnote{In RMT there is no local gauge invariance and all symmetries are global.
-Hence the distinction between color and flavor is a formal one.} due to diquark condensates of the form \eqref{eq:qqcfl}.
+In this paper, we construct a new RMT that describes dynamical locking of color and flavor symmetries \footnote{In RMT there is no local gauge invariance and all symmetries are global.
+Hence the distinction between color and flavor is a formal one.} induced by diquark condensates of the form \eqref{eq:qqcfl}.
 We rigorously take the microscopic large-$N$ limit and determine the quark-mass dependence of the partition function.
-The effective action starts at second order in quark masses, implying that the chiral condensate vanishes.
-We show that the quark-mass dependence is controlled by fluctuations of a soft mode that resides in $\U(3)$, which can be interpreted as a color-singlet four-quark field $\bar{\psi}_L\bar\psi_{L}\psi_R \psi_R+\text{h.c.}$ arising from the coupling between a left-handed diquark and a right-handed diquark.
-This agrees with the physical picture of pions in the CFL phase \cite{Fukushima:2004bj}.
-One salient feature of our RMT is that there is no explicit parameter that corresponds to the chemical potential, in stark contrast to previous works \cite{Stephanov:1996ki,Halasz:1998qr,Vanderheyden:2000ti,Osborn:2004rf,Sano:2011xs}.
-The random matrix for the left-handed sector is statistically independent of that for the right-handed sector, making the Dirac matrix maximally non-Hermitian.
-The decoupling of left and right quarks in the chiral limit indeed occurs in high-density QCD \cite{Alford:2007xm} and it is natural that our RMT reflects it.
-We note that RMT for dense two-color QCD also had this feature \cite{Kanazawa:2009en}.
+We show analytically that the effective action for the soft modes begins at second order in the quark masses, implying that the chiral condensate vanishes.
+We further show that the quark-mass dependence is governed by fluctuations of a soft mode taking values in $\U(3)$, which can be interpreted as a color-singlet four-quark field $\bar{\psi}_{\rm L}\bar\psi_{\rm L}\psi_{\rm R} \psi_{\rm R} +\text{h.c.}$ arising from the coupling between a left-handed diquark and a right-handed diquark.
+This is consistent with the physical picture of pions in the CFL phase \cite{Fukushima:2004bj}.

+A salient feature of our RMT is the absence of an explicit parameter corresponding to the chemical potential, in stark contrast to previous works \cite{Stephanov:1996ki,Halasz:1998qr,Vanderheyden:2000ti,Osborn:2004rf,Sano:2011xs}.
+The random matrix for the left-handed sector is statistically independent of that for the right-handed sector, rendering the Dirac matrix \emph{maximally non-Hermitian}.
+Such a decoupling of left- and right-handed quarks in the chiral limit indeed occurs in high-density QCD \cite{Alford:2007xm}, and it is therefore natural that our RMT reflects this feature. \footnote{We note that RMT for dense two-color QCD also had this feature \cite{Kanazawa:2009en}.}

 This paper is organized as follows.
-In section~\ref{sc:rmtdef} the new matrix model is defined and basic properties are stated.
-In section~\ref{sc:largeN} the model for $N_f=3$ is rewritten with Hubbard-Stratonovich fields and the large-$N$ limit is taken.
-The color-flavor locking is demonstrated and the sigma-model representation is derived.
-In section~\ref{sc:twosc} the model for $N_f=2$ is analyzed.
-The color symmetry breaking $\SU(3)\to\SU(2)$ is derived and the relevance to the 2SC phase of QCD is discussed.
-We conclude in section~\ref{sc:conc}.
+In Section~\ref{sc:rmtdef}, we define the new matrix model and summarize its basic properties.
+In Section~\ref{sc:largeN}, we rewrite the model for $N_f=3$ using Hubbard--Stratonovich fields and take the large-$N$ limit.
+We demonstrate color-flavor locking and derive the corresponding sigma-model representation.
+In Section~\ref{sc:twosc}, we analyze the model for $N_f=2$, derive the color-symmetry breaking pattern $\SU(3)\to\SU(2)$, and discuss its implications for the 2SC phase of QCD.
+We conclude in Section~\ref{sc:conc}.